Modelling the persistent low-state $\gamma$-ray emission of the PKS 1510-089 blazar with electromagnetic cascades

 We argue that one of the best candidates for the search of the aforementioned spectral signature is the blazar PKS 1510--089.
 PKS 1510--089 (cosmological redshift $z = 0.361$) was classified as a FSRQ \citep{Tanner1996}.
 VHE $\gamma$-ray emission of this source was discovered with the H.E.S.S. telescopes \citep{Abramowski2013}.
 Persistent VHE $\gamma$-ray emission of PKS 1510--089 over the years from 2012 to 2017 was detected with the MAGIC telescopes \citep{Acciari2018}.
 Such emission could come directly from the jet, while flares could be attributed to blobs.
 If the jet of PKS 1510--089 accelerates protons up to the energy of at least several TeV, we expect the existence of a sub-TeV $\gamma$-ray component in the observable spectrum.
 If the maximal energy of these protons is in excess of 100 TeV, neutrino(s) from PKS 1510--089 could be detected with IceCube or similar neutrino telescopes.

-In the present paper we study the persistent HE and VHE $\gamma$-ray emission of PKS 1510--089 in its low state.
-In Section~\ref{sec:Fermi-LAT-data} we describe the Fermi-LAT \citep{Atwood2009} space $\gamma$-ray telescope data analysis for PKS 1510--089 performed by us.
-Using combined Fermi-LAT and MAGIC data, in Section~\ref{sec:excess} we report on a tentative $\gtrsim 10$~GeV excess of $\gamma$ rays with respect to a baseline model.
+In the present paper we study the persistent HE and VHE $\gamma$-ray emission of PKS 1510--089 in its low state for the case of the primary protons.
+In Section~\ref{sec:Fermi-LAT-data} we describe the \textit{Fermi}-LAT \citep{Atwood2009} space $\gamma$-ray telescope data analysis for PKS 1510--089 performed by us.
+Using combined \textit{Fermi}-LAT and MAGIC data, in Section~\ref{sec:excess} we report on a tentative $\gtrsim 20$~GeV excess of $\gamma$ rays with respect to a baseline model.
 This excess could be attributed to the hadronuclear component discussed above.
-In Section~\ref{sec:models} we present the two-component model.
+In Section~\ref{sec:models} we present the 2-component model.
 In Section~\ref{sec:discussion} we discuss the results and put these results into the context of contemporary blazar studies.
 Finally, we conclude in Section~\ref{sec:conclusions}.